ori-sky/polar-space/designs/ships.md

 Shields can be reinforced or rapidly recharged with power from a ships capacitor, however this uses a lot of power very quickly.
 ### Armour Plating
 The second line of defence is the *Ablative Hardened Armour Plating* (AHAB or Armour, usually the latter).
 It is pretty much what it says on the tin, a reinforced skin of armour plating that covers the hull of a ship.
 It generally dissipates energy weapons with ease, but can have chunks knocked out of it by kinetic weapons, or holes blown in it with explosives.
+Armour plating requires specially programmed nanobots to repair it whilst in flight.
 ### The Ships Hull
 The vulnerable flesh beneath all the shielding and armour plate.
 Whilst energy weapons still do reduced damage to this layer, kinetic weapons can do significant damage, with a well placed explosive shot destroying some smaller ships in one shot
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstOTQxMTAxMTE4LC0xMDM0MDI1
-OTE3XX0=
+BnZm1cbiIsImhpc3RvcnkiOlstMjA2NjYzNzAwNiwtMTAzNDAy
+NTkxN119
 -->